Advanced Legal Writing & Editing Workshop

 Draft or rework documents designed to persuade, including a statement of the case, a memo in support of a motion, and several sections of an appellate reply brief.
 You will complete multiple drafts, meet individually with the instructor to discuss the drafts, and engage in peer editing of your classmates’ papers.
 The class also includes discussions of persuasive writing strategies and in-depth analysis of examples of good and bad persuasive writing.

-Meet regularly with students to discuss their First-Year Writing Seminar assignments, and attend a bi-weekly class taught by the director of the Legal Writing and Appellate Advocacy Program.
+Meet regularly with students to discuss their Lawyering Skills Class assignments, and attend a bi-weekly class taught by the director of the Legal Writing and Appellate Advocacy Program.
 In addition to providing valuable assistance to first-year students, you will further improve your writing and research skills.